 Oh and One Last Thing

 One Last Thing was my attempt to debunk the frowns and scowls from certain quarters of the Tai Chi community.
-Debunk the movement of serious internet memes and slogans because only though comedy can you do this, to show it’s ok to let up, to relax.
-And If you’ve lucky enough to have hair, let it down a little.
+Debunk the movement of serious internet memes and slogans because only though comedy can you do this.
+Only though comedy can you show it’s ok to let up, to relax.
+And If you’ve lucky enough to have enough hair on your bonce, to let it down a little.

 And neither do you.